 Scaravelli inspired yoga

 One can easily set a Scaravelli workshop’s learnings aside and continue along the pre-made path of acceptable and normal yoga teaching.
 I say ‘easily’ because the Scaravelli teachings can be elusive and not at all instructional.
+Teachers in training spend most the sessions looking quizzical and in deep confounded thought.

 When one has a spiritual connection it is self evident.
 In the presence of these Scaravelli teachers their light allows me to see and feel and truly live my light.
 The experience was not so much one of adding to my knowledge, it was one of taking away the coverings.